Sepulcro en Tarquinia - an introduction to the poem

 del champagne espumoso de las copas

-the younger girls drank
+the youngest ones among the girls drank

-the notes of Chopin and forgot
+the notes of Chopin, forgetting

 the sparkling champagne in their glasses